Raghavendra0827/Raghavendra0827/README.md

 - Power BI
 - Predictive Analytics
 - Ethical Data Practices

-## <span style="color:orange">Elevator Pitch</span>
-I'm Raghavendra KN, a dedicated data scientist passionate about harnessing the power of data to drive positive change.
-With expertise in SQL and machine learning, I excel at uncovering insights and building predictive models that inform strategic decision-making.
-Let's collaborate to turn your data into actionable intelligence.

 ## <span style="color:orange">Current Endeavors</span>
 🔭 I'm currently engaged in data science and machine learning projects, where I'm exploring innovative ways to harness the power of AI for predictive analytics and decision-making processes.